creativeoj/liftoff-assignments/P2-Project_Outline/README.md

 ### Features
 -User Sign up: Users will be able to create a new profile for themselves, allowing them to track item flows.
+As a user, I can sign up using my email&password
--User Login: Users will be able to login after creating a profile.
+-User Login: As a user, I can log in, using by email&password.
+Users will be able to login after creating a profile.
 Password will be hashed, salted.
+-User Home: As a user can log in successfully, can see welcome message and instruction.
--Edit, Create, and Delete items: Users will be able to create new items to track their item flows.
-It will help to manage the entire item in the store
+-User Inventory: Edit, Create, and Delete items.
+Users will be able to create new items to track their item flows.
+It will help to manage the entire item in the store.
+-User History: view all of history in app.  user can view by all, menu, inventory, item list , and location, you can monitor on this page.
--View inventory by item: Users will be able to see an inventory -View inventory by date: The view by date will help to calculate write-offs for each category on a regular basis by date.
+-([optional)View inventory by date: The view by date will help to calculate write-offs for each category on a regular basis by date.

 ### Technologies
 Java (POJO)